arcus/Arcus_Labs_Orientation/arcus_orientation.md

 The second type of lab is a training lab.
 These are just like computational labs except they are **not** intended for conducting research, and therefore have both limited resources and a very fast approval process.
 Training labs do provide access to real patient data, but only in **deidentified** form and **not the whole database of patients**.
 The goal of training labs is to create a space where researchers can do quick proof-of-concept checks before starting a full research program, and to give potential Arcus users a chance to try the system out.
 For a more detailed explanation, see the [Arcus training labs job aid](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_training_lab.pdf).

-## What to Expect: Timeline for Starting a New Computational Lab
+## What to Expect in an Arcus Scientific Project

-This section covers the typical stages from initial request to deployment of a new Arcus computational lab.
+This section covers the typical stages from initial scientific project request to deployment of a new Arcus computational lab associated with the project.
 If you aren't interested in this process, or if you already have a lab ready, you may wish to skip directly to this section's [knowledge check](#knowledge-check-1).

 There are multiple stages in the approval process for a scientific project in Arcus.
 The diagram below shows an overview of this process, and we go into more detail about the various stages in the description following the diagram.